Cynth3tik/awesome/README.md

 *   [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.

 *   [sismics/docs](https://github.com/sismics/docs) - Lightweight document management system packed with all the features you can expect from big expensive solutions

+*   [grocy/grocy](https://github.com/grocy/grocy) - ERP beyond your fridge - Grocy is a web-based self-hosted groceries & household management solution for your home

 *   [haraka/Haraka](https://github.com/haraka/Haraka) - A fast, highly extensible, and event driven SMTP server